-- Unsubsidized employment - Subsidized private sector employment - Subsidized public sector employment - Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available - On-the-job training - Job search and job readiness assistance - Community service programs - Vocational educational training (not to exceed 12 months with respect to any individual) - Job skills training directly related to employment - Education directly related to employment, in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency - Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate - Provision of child care services to an individual who is participating in a community service program
+- Unsubsidized employment

+- Subsidized private sector employment

+- Subsidized public sector employment

+- Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available

+- On-the-job training

+- Job search and job readiness assistance

+- Community service programs

+- Vocational educational training (not to exceed 12 months with respect to any individual)

+- Job skills training directly related to employment

+- Education directly related to employment, in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency

+- Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate

-Notification Requirements [24 CFR 960.605(c)(2), Notice PIH 2009-48]
+Notification Requirements [24 CFR 960.605(c)(2), Notice PIH 2015-12, Notice PIH 2016-06]

 The PHA must give each family a written description of the community service requirement, the process for claiming status as an exempt person, and the process for PHA verification of exempt status.
 The PHA must also notify the family of its determination identifying the family members who are subject to the service requirement, and the family members who are exempt.
-In addition, the family must sign a certification, Attachment A of Notice PIH 2009-48, that they have received and read the policy and understand that if they are not exempt, failure to comply with the requirement will result in nonrenewal of their lease.
+In addition, the family must sign a certification, such as Attachment A of Notice PIH 2015-12, that they have received and read the policy and understand that if they are not exempt, failure to comply with the requirement will result in nonrenewal of their lease.
+The family must also sign a certification at annual reexamination, such as Attachment B of Notice PIH 2015-12, certifying that they understand the requirement.

 The PHA will provide the family with a copy of the Community Service Policy found in Exhibit 11-1 of this chapter, at lease-up, lease renewal, when a family member is determined to be subject to the community service requirement during the lease term, and at any time upon the family's request.
+The policy will notify the family that self-certification forms are subject to review by the PHA.